Steem-FOSSbot/steem-fossbot-voter/README.md

 Included in this repo are the following libraries:

-- [Bootstrap](https://getbootstrap.com/) is used for web frontend, and so included in this repo, and is under the MIT license, copyright to Twitter
+- [Bootstrap](https://getbootstrap.com/) is used for web frontend, and so included in this repo, and is under the MIT license, copyright to Twitter.
+The license document is in the root folder.
 - MD5 Hashing algorithm ([modified from this source](http://www.queness.com/code-snippet/6523/generate-md5-hash-with-javascript) by Paul Johnston and Greg Holt is under copyright and licensed under the BSD license.
 Legal text [available here](http://pajhome.org.uk/site/legal.html)

 The [steem Node.js package](https://www.npmjs.com/package/steem) by adcpm is central to the app, a big thank you to the creators.
 Please [star it on GitHub](https://github.com/adcpm/steem) to support their development and check out their project [Busy](https://github.com/adcpm/busy).